claytonjwong/socartic-method/README.md

 #### Socratic Injuries

 You don't know what you're suffering.
+Analogous to [anosognosia](https://en.wikipedia.org/wiki/Anosognosia) within the mind.
   * never learn the truth
   * act unethically without reflection
   * live a life that would disgust us if we were less ignorant